 Student(s) that are looking for a boost academically should apply to the program as we provide support, advice, and guidance on how to increase students grades throughout high school.

 Boost@BerkeleyHaas has become a place for students to receive a boost in their academics, self-confidence, and leadership skills.
-This program is for the student with potential and looking to excel even if he/or she is not sure how, the student that may be a leader in the classroom or amongst siblings at home, or a student looking for the next best opportunity.
+This program is for the student with potential and looking to excel even when they are not sure how, the student that may be a leader in the classroom or amongst siblings at home, or a student looking for the next best opportunity.
 Boost@BerkeleyHaas sees students for who they are in all areas, not just academically, and for the potential students have to grow.

 Short Answer Questions